buikhacnam/springboot-stuff/README.md

 We demo these relationships in Student.java, Subject.java and Teacher.java

 Student and Subject are @ManyToMany relationship, that means one student can enroll to many subjects and one subject can be enrolled by many students.
+Note that we will need to add @JsonIgnore annotation to either Student.java or Subject.java to prevent infinite loop.

 Teacher and Subject are @OneToMany relationship, that means one teacher can teach many subjects and one subject is only taught by one teacher.